ThemeAvenue/Remote-Dashboard-Notifications/README.md

 ### Integration steps

 It is really easy to integrate this feature in a plugin or theme.
-Only two steps are required:
+Only four steps are required:

 1. Copy `includes/class-remote-notification-client.php` into the theme / plugin directory
 2. Create a new channel on the server